balusrdhr/balusrdhr.github.io/_pages/links.md

 I spent a considerable amount of aimlessly scolling through academic websites and other interesting tidbits.
 This page will be a placeholder for my _curated_ links.

 Everything in this page is obviously coloured by my personal tastes.
-And if you think I have read and know everything here, you have a much higher opinion of me than myself!
+And if you think I have read and know everything here, you have a much higher opinion of me than I do myself!

 ## Useful links: